OJB-Quantum/Navaho-Linguistics/README.md

 ________________________________________________________________________________________________________________________________________________
 ## Plans for this repository:

-- [x] Generate a table of Navaho characters in unicode.
+- [x] Generate a table of Navaho characters in Unicode.

 - [ ] Generate a table of words and phrases by Onri that need to be converted into digital text.